 We now come to a short instrumental track called “Realm of the In-organic Beings”.
 This track is very interesting, as it pays obvious tribute to Pink Floyd.
 However, the sense of glory and enlightenment is truly palpable here.
 If you look up the lyrics for this track (though there are none, really), Sound of Contact does list some.

 “Another earth or another you?/ Shadows thrive where the spirits fly/ From boy to man to beyond the cell/ Embrace the power from the planet’s eye”.
 In this song, then, I see the dimensionaut ending his cosmic journey.
 He’s found the answers he seeks, and now he’s ready to act.
-He comes down from on high a completely different person, so much so that the world feels like a different place.
+He comes down from his high to become a completely different person, so much so that the world feels like a different place.
 He’s matured.
 He’s learned.
-And now, he’s ready to embrace what he should have accepted all those years ago…
+He’s loved.
+And now, he’s ready to embrace what he should have accepted all those years ago.

 10. Closer to You

 “Closer to you/ Closer to me/ Eroding with time/ Like shells in the sea/ A heart overflowing/ The thought of just knowing/ I throw you a line/ And you set me free”.
 Freedom, sweet freedom.
-The dimensionaut has traveled through time and space to find that the place from which he began is where he should have been the whole time.
+The dimensionaut has travelled through time and space to find that his starting place is where he should have been the whole time.
 He was so busy looking for some magical truth or some epiphany of peace that he missed the essence of life right before his eyes: love.
+Love is the answer.

 “Closer to you”.
 He won’t ever leave now.
 He’s found, or rediscovered, that life’s problems are solved through love.
-Depression, war, and everything else: if the world would just love itself!
+Depression, war, and everything else: If the world would just love itself!
 His journey has brought him closer to her than ever, though.

 “I tear down the walls/ to be back with you”.
 He won’t ever give up what he has found.
 He’s seen all there is to see, and yet his greatest treasure is his love.
 He will fight for her.
 He will relish her forever.
 And, honestly, this dimensionaut has finally found his peace and his home.